Orthography: Correspondence with pronunciation

 Orthographies that use alphabets and syllabaries are based on the principle that written graphemes correspond to units of sound of the spoken language: phonemes in the former case, and syllables in the latter.
 In virtually all cases, this correspondence is not exact.
 Different languages' orthographies offer different degrees of correspondence between spelling and pronunciation.
 An orthography in which the correspondences between spelling and pronunciation are highly complex or inconsistent is called a deep orthography (or less formally, the language is said to have irregular spelling).
 An orthography with relatively simple, consistent correspondences (i.e. more bijective, or one-to-one) between spelling and pronunciation is called shallow (and the language has regular spelling).

 The Navajo alphabet is a deep orthography.
 The Navajo language is a complex language system that relies on relatively subtle phonetics, including distinct tones and nasalization.
 The script likewise exhibits complexities representing the language, which presents challenges for people trying to acquire literacy.

 Spanish is an alphabet with shallow orthography; there is clear one-to-one correspondence between phonemes and graphemes.
-Another is the Hawaiian alphabet, which only includes eight vowel letters and five consonant letters, for a total of thirteen.
+Another is the Hawaiian alphabet, which only includes eight consonant letters and five vowel letters, for a total of thirteen.
 This allows literacy to be acquired quickly compared to deeper orthographies.

 Developing literacy

 According to studies, children learn to read and write more quickly in shallow orthographies, such as Spanish, compared to deeper orthographies, like English.
 Orthographic mapping is the process of associating phonemes with graphemes.
 By establishing these strong connections, children can easily decode unfamiliar words with what they already know.
 Orthographic mapping also helps with vocabulary development and reading fluency.
-Although shallow orthography is easier to grasp, researchers have argued that deeper orthographies make it challenging for individuals with dyslexia to learn.
+Researchers have also argued that deeper orthographies make it challenging for individuals with dyslexia to learn.